Jean Baptiste Alexandre Strolz: Marriage and children

 The couple had four children who reached adulthood, two sons and two daughters.
-Both sons became officers, his second son later chose a career in diplomacy.
+Both sons became officers, though his second son later chose a career in diplomacy.

 Death

 Strolz died on 27 October 1841, aged 70, in his apartment at 14, Rue du Cherche-Midi, Paris.
 He was survived by his wife and children.
 Due to the very hot autumn that year, Strolz's funeral took place only two days after his death, on Friday 29 October 1841.
-Journalists noted that due to the very short notice, only personnel on the retirement list such as Colonel Baron Narcisee-Périclès Rigaux (son of Général Antoine Rigaux) were present and that neither the General Staff nor the Chamber of Deputies nor the 1st Division, which had Paris in their area of responsibility, had sent a delegation or wreaths to the funeral of the man who was called the Nestor of the Generals of the French Army.
+Journalists noted that due to the very short notice, only personnel on the retirement list such as Colonel Baron Narcisee-Périclès Rigaux (son of Général Antoine Rigaux) were present and that neither the General Staff nor the Chamber of Deputies, nor the 1st Division, which had Paris in their area of responsibility, had sent a delegation or wreaths to the funeral of the man who was called the Nestor of the Generals of the French Army.

-Joseph Bonaparte, when informed of the death of his former Aide de Camp, sent Strolz' widow a letter of condolences, calling him "un homme de fer et de feu, le plus fidèle parmi les fidèles" (a man of iron and fire, the most faithful among the faithful).
-Bonaparte arranged a wreath to be placed on the grave and made gifts for the education of the sons and the dowries of the daughters.
+Joseph Bonaparte, when informed of the death of his former aide-de-camp, sent Strolz's widow a letter of condolences, calling him "un homme de fer et de feu, le plus fidèle parmi les fidèles" (a man of iron and fire, the most faithful among the faithful).
+Bonaparte arranged a wreath to be placed on the grave, and made gifts for the education of the sons and the dowries of the daughters.

 Strolz is buried on the Montparnasse Cemetery, in Paris (14ème).
 His grave is at Division 15, avenue de l’Ouest, 2ème ligne.